ShafinRezwan/BSR-10year-site/README.md

 ## Inspiration

-This project was created to commemorate the 10-year journey of Better Sounds Recordings and showcase the label's identity through an engaging interactive web experience. :contentReference[oaicite:2]{index=2}
+This project was created to commemorate the 10-year journey of Better Sounds Recordings and showcase the label's identity and history through an engaging interactive web experience.

 ## Live Site